-6) Yes from individual allowance - alternate - As above, but allows you to enter specific allowances for up to 5 years.
+6) Accrued on length of service - alternate - As above, but allows you to enter specific allowances for up to 5 years.

 5) Limited allowance - unlike the other options, limited allowance does not get included in the employee overall allowance.

 Limited allowance allows you to specify a maximum number of days an employee can take without it showing in their overall allowance.

 Additionally, you can also automatically transfer any time booked over this allowance to a secondary type.